top of page

 IMG_4549.jpg

-** If you have done some discovery to know some specific goodnesses that you can Notice about another school or a classroom you can write a note on the back of the poster to share your compliments.
-Your students can learn about what another school, or class at another school, is doing by reading your school districts newsletter or the local newspaper.
+** If you have done some discovery to know some specific goodness that you have Noticed about the people you are Noticing you can write a note on the back of the poster to share your compliments.

 logo with capital I AM.png